alice-ruv/board-games/README.md

      If you're already registered, fill your username and password to enter your user account. <br />
      Otherwise, enter "Sign up" to create your own account: <br />
      ![image](https://github.com/alice-ruv/board-games/assets/124344785/38a1bcac-9f21-46a1-a827-3c6486c0f894) <br />
-      After filling in the details correctly, you will enter to your user account. <br />
+      After filling in the details correctly, you will enter your user account. <br />